Anisotropic elliptic equations with gradient-dependent lower order terms and $L^1$ data: Proof of the second assertion in Theorem

 there exist positive constants $\tau$ and $\gamma$ such that for a.e. $x\in \Omega$ and every $\xi\in \mathbb R^N$

+Without any loss of generality, we can assume $\tau>0$ large such that $\tau\gamma\geq \nu_0$, where $\nu_0$ appears in the coercivity condition of \eqref{ellip}.

-For the rest of this section, besides \eqref{IntroEq0}, \eqref{ellip} and \eqref{cond1}, we also assume \eqref{inf}.
-To avoid repetition, we understand that all the computations in Section~3 are done here replacing $u_\varepsilon$, $U$ and $\Phi_\varepsilon$ by $U_\varepsilon$, $U_0$ and $\Phi$, respectively.
+For the rest of this section, besides \eqref{IntroEq0}, \eqref{newlab0}, \eqref{ellip} and \eqref{cond1}, we also assume (i) and (ii) above.
+To avoid repetition, we understand that all the computations in Section~\ref{sec6} are done here replacing $u_\varepsilon$, $U$ and $\Phi_\varepsilon$ by $U_\varepsilon$, $U_0$ and $\Phi$, respectively.
 We only stress the differences that appear compared with the developments in Section~\ref{sec6}.

-\subsection{A priori estimates}
+\subsection{{\em A priori} estimates}